compiledkernel-idk/schoolgame/README.md

 ## License
 This project is proprietary.
-You may view the code, but you may not use, copy, modify, or distribute it without explicit permission.
+You may view the code, but you may not  copy, modify, or distribute it without explicit permission.